kuka-js/kuka/README.md

 ## How it works

-First user created will be the root user.
+The first user created will be the root user.
 The root user has the rights to add and remove scopes.
-If you want to let other users list, add and remove scopes, give them the following scopes:
+If you want to let other users list, add, or remove scopes, give them the following scopes:

 - getScopes
 - addScope
 - removeScope

+Also read the openapi.yml for more information about the endpoints.

 ## What works